miilkflower/miilkflower/README.md

 Ponytown Information.
 Please read.
 General information as well.

 You can call me......
-Aradia | Hal | Amie
+HAL | AMIE | ARADIA

 Most nicknames are fine.